Cong to hold press conferences in 21 cities to 'expose' govt on women's reservation

 Ranjeet Ranjan will hold a press conference in Bhubaneswar, Alka Lamba in Jaipur, Amee Yagnik in Mumbai, Ragini Nayak in Ranchi and Shama Mohamed in Srinagar, among others.

-Congress' media and publicity department head Pawan Khera said press conferences will be held in 21 cities by 21 women leaders.
-"Agenda - to expose the treachery by the Modi government in the name of women's reservation," he said in a post on X. PTI ASK ANB ANB
+The Congress' media and publicity department head Pawan Khera said press conferences will be held in 21 cities by 21 women leaders.
+"Agenda - to expose the treachery by the Modi government in the name of women's reservation," he said in a post on X. PTI ASK NSD NSD NSD